-- (b) Counsel should endeavor to present supporting evidence, including testimony of witnesses, to establish the facts favorable to the client. - (c) Where appropriate under statutory or case law, counsel should request specific orders or recommendations from the court concerning alternative sentences and forms of incarceration. - (d) Counsel should obtain a copy of the judgment and review it promptly to determine that it is accurate or to take steps to correct any errors.
+- (a) At the sentencing proceeding, counsel shall take steps necessary to advocate fully for the requested sentence and to protect the client's interest. - (b) Counsel shall endeavor to present supporting evidence, including testimony of witnesses, to establish the facts favorable to the client. - (c) Where appropriate under statutory or case law, counsel shall request specific orders or recommendations from the court concerning alternative sentences and forms of incarceration. - (d) Counsel should obtain a copy of the judgment and review it promptly to determine that it is accurate or to take steps to correct any errors.